 From line 231 to line 277 we realize the “UPDATE” of the state of the ball, using the information extracted with the detection, particularly from line 162 to line 266 the initial position and size of the ball are initialized with the first measure (found is FALSE).
 The variable “found” is used to indicate that the ball has been previously detected and the tracking is active.
 If we lose the ball for more than 10 consecutive frames “found” is set to FALSE and the tracking process is stopped and reinitialized if we detect the ball again next.

 From line 212 to line 229 we show the result of the tracking.
-The green rectangle identifies the bounding box of the ball detected during the measure step.
+The green rectangle identifies the bounding box of the ball detected during the measuring step.
 The red rectangle shows the “estimated state” of the ball, the result of the prediction step of the Kalman Filter.
 It is really interesting to note how the estimated state overlaps the measured state meanwhile the ball moves linearly, but overall it is interesting to note that the estimation of the state stays valid even if the ball is behind the bottle.

 The tutorial is over.